 There is an abundance of travel booking websites across the internet; so it can be a bit overwhelming at times to find the best deals while traveling.
 And, as we discussed above, Tokyo can be pretty pricey.
 We tend to use (and trust) Voyagin and Veltra.

 Voyagin and Veltra are online travel agencies specializing in Japanese tours and experiences and they have their own offices in Tokyo.
 They partner with local Japanese travel agencies that don’t have English websites to buy from.
 So, as a result of that partnership, they offer discounted prices as part of the promotion.
 In our experience, we’ve found that sightseeing in Tokyo is cheaper than Kyoto.
 That’s because, in Kyoto, nearly every attraction has an entrance fee.

-When to Visit Tokyo (Pros and Cons of Each Season)
+When to visit Tokyo (pros and cons of each season)

 The answer to this question ultimately comes down to you and what you’re looking to do while visiting Tokyo.
 Personally, our favorite time of year has always been autumn, and that’s especially true for Japan.